Current as of August 2022 | Download print version (in PDF)

-The first three of these forms are non-governmental entities known collectively as “social organizations,” which is the official Chinese term for non-governmental NPOs.
+The first three of these forms are non-governmental entities known collectively as “social organizations”（社会组织, shehui zuzhi）which is the official Chinese term for non-governmental NPOs.
+As of 2018, there were around 810,000 social organizations registered with the Ministry of Civil Affairs and its local bureaus.
 By contrast, the “public institution” or “public service unit” is a quasi-governmental NPO, generally formed by the government and staffed with government employees.
 Public universities, research institutes, and hospitals fall under this category.
 They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same tax rules as NPOs.
 There is also a plan to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizations.

-In addition to these three legal forms, the Charity Law that went into effect on September 1, 2016, created two new legal arrangements for organizations that carry out charitable activities.
+In addition to these three legal forms, the Charity Law created two new legal arrangements for organizations that carry out charitable activities.
 The first is the charitable organization (慈善组织, cishan zuzhi) status, which is open to “lawfully established nonprofit organizations” whose main purpose is “carrying out charitable activities” and who do not have a “profit making purpose” (Charity Law Articles 8-9).
-Chinese NPOs (also known as social organizations) can obtain charitable organization status in one of two ways.
-One is to apply for the status when registering as a social organization.
-If they have already registered as a social organization, then the NPO can apply for charitable status recognition following procedures in the Measures for the Designation of Charitable Organizations issued in September 2016.
+Chinese NPOs (also known as social organizations) can obtain charitable organization status in one of two ways: applying for the status when registering as a social organization, or applying for charitable status recognition if the NPO has already registered as a social organization, as detailed below.

-Besides the above legal forms, there are unregistered NPOs and informal NPOs registered as for-profit businesses.
+Besides the legal forms discussed above, there are unregistered NPOs and NPOs registered as for-profit businesses.
 Some unregistered NPOs gain legal status by attaching themselves to another legal entity, such as a social organization or a “public institution,” a term that includes universities and research institutes.
-NPOs registered as businesses and unregistered NPOs are technically not NPOs in the legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations in an operational sense.
-They are mission-driven, not-for-profit organizations founded by and governed by private individuals.
+Unregistered NPOs and NPOs registered as businesses are technically not NPOs in the legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations founded by and governed by private individuals.
 Many are funded by foreign governments and embassies and international organizations and foundations, and are required to justify the not-for-profit nature of their activities in their reports to funders.

-Together, these legal forms of NPOs and informal NPOs are the closest equivalent to non-governmental, not-for-profit organizations.
+Together, these legal forms of NPOs and informal NPOs in China are the closest equivalent to non-governmental, not-for-profit organizations under IRS Revenue Procedure 92-94.
 A substantial portion of the legal NPOs—in particular, SAs and foundations—were either created by the government or have close ties to a particular government agency.
 These NPOs are often referred to as government-organized NGOs (GONGOs).
 In contrast, informal NPOs are generally more independent of the government.

 Note on Terminology:

 The term “social organization,” in its broadest and unofficial sense, is sometimes used to refer to trade unions, religious organizations, and other “mass organizations” (群众组织, qunzhong zuzhi) or “people’s organizations” (人民团体, renmin tuanti), which have been created by the Communist Party of China as links to specific social constituencies.
-Examples include the All China Federation of Trade Unions, Communist Youth League, All China Women’s Federation, China Science and Technology Association, All China Youth Federation, and All China Federation of Industry and Commerce.
-These people’s organizations enjoy a special status; they are governed by separate laws and are beyond the scope of this Note, but they often present themselves to the outside world as NGOs.
+While they often present themselves to the outside world as NGOs, these entities are governed by separate laws and are beyond the scope of this Note.
 Similarly, certain not-for-profit organizations such as the Chinese Red Cross enjoy special status and are governed by their own laws.
 In addition, specific rules governing various kinds of not-for-profit organizations may apply in certain provinces and cities.
-These rules may be, but are not always, available in Chinese on the websites of the local Civil Affairs authorities or the website of the Ministry of Civil Affairs based in Beijing.
+These rules are sometimes but not always available in Chinese on the websites of the local Civil Affairs authorities or the website of the Ministry of Civil Affairs based in Beijing.
 This Note focuses primarily on national legislation.

-The passage of the Charity Law was followed by a series of implementing regulations clarifying various aspects of the law (see the list of Applicable Laws and Regulations below), including measures on the designation of charitable organizations, public fundraising, and the management of charitable trusts.
-As of April 2018, the Ministry of Civil Affairs (MCA) had designated 4,022 social organizations as charitable organizations and received filings from 82 charitable trusts.
+The Charity Law was followed by a series of implementing regulations clarifying various aspects of the law, including measures on the designation of charitable organizations, public fundraising, and the management of charitable trusts.

-Income Tax: In theory, donations, state subsidies, and some other forms of income are tax-exempt.
-According to the Public Welfare Donations Law, contributions to legal NPOs are theoretically deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution (see Section V.B).
+Income Tax: In theory, donations, state subsidies, and some other forms of NPO income are tax-exempt.
+According to the Public Welfare Donations Law (PWDL), contributions to legal NPOs are theoretically deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution (see Section V.B of the PWDL).
 In practice, however, NPOs that are legally registered with Civil Affairs must still apply separately to the tax bureau in order to obtain tax benefits.
 Furthermore, there is little familiarity with income tax deductibility for donations among both tax authorities and donors, a problem that is compounded by the absence of a comprehensive and coherent tax system tailored specifically to NPOs.
 Contributions to informal NPOs, moreover, are not tax deductible.